SaraMc12/Reading_list/README.md

 You can easily clone this from the repo and test it in your favorite text editor by typing `git clone` and pasting the repo into your terminal.

 Once you have the repo cloned type in your terminal `npm install` Once that is installed right click the file `MainApp.js ` and open it in the terminal then type
-`node MainApp.js` a desired book title, genre or topic surrounded by quotation marks (this helps creates a more efficiant search for the API).
+`node MainApp.js`  then a desired book title, genre or topic surrounded by quotation marks (this helps creates a more efficient search for the API).
 ### Ex:
 ```
 node BookSearch.js "Craft Projects"